jevankovich/beagle_lang/vm/README.md

 Windows with Cygwin.

-The design of this runtime will be focused on clearly documenting the intended behavior of a Beagle Lang VM and will only care about performance as long as it doesn't impede clarity.
+The design of this runtime will be focused on clearly documenting the intended behavior of a Yttrium VM and will only care about performance as long as it doesn't impede clarity.

 Beagle VM